jthurteau/mr/README.md

    - increases a variety of error outputs, and tends to increase verbosity to sub-components (e.g. Puppet)
  - debug
    - turns on verbosity and prevents a variety of outputs from being buffered by triggers

+## Mr Configuration Sources

+All of the components of Mr (Vuppeteer, FileManager, VagrantManager, PuppetManager, ElManager) are designed to be configurable.
+Except for FileManager, the components take some or all configuration from optional YAML files distributed with a project.
+FileManager configuration is only possible in Vagrantfile Options.

+In a future version, they will also be configurable to allow for single configfile support by specifying paths within YAML files as the configuration source.

+Mr's default configuration uses several rules for determining where to look for configuration:

+Vuppeteer (loading the core project build facts) looks for local-dev.vuppeteer.yaml, and then vuppeteer.yaml in the active_path only.
+It can be configured not to use "local facts" by setting the Vagrantfile option "load_local_facts" to false (which applies to any local-dev.\*.yaml file source).
+It can also be configured to look for a different source file in the active path by specifying a string for the "facts" Vagrantfile option.

+In a future version, a new separate option will allow specifying a different source file along with providing a hash of facts to the "facts" option.

+Vuppeteer configuration must come from a file in the active_path (not the my_path of external provisioners), but it may traverse to a specific value in the YAML using the '::' operator, e.g.:

+options = {facts: 'project::php::widget'}

+Would map to \[php]\[widget] in vuppet/project.yaml

+The configuration sources for VagrantManager (defaults to vagrant.yaml), PuppetManager (defaults to puppet.yaml), and ElManager (defaults to el.yaml) will load from the active_path if available, and fallback to a copy provided by the external provisioner if they are not present in active_path.
+This fallback behavior is only available when Mr is running as an external provisioner.
+An installed provisioner will not look outside of active_path for any facts.

+In a future version these managers will be configurable to allow specifying a fact source to traverse within the loaded project/local facts, and also specify alternative file sources in the active_path.

 ## Mr Stack